Middle School Play Festival – March 15, 2014

-Participants may not rehearse a production on the festival site’s stage, prior to the Festival.
+Participants may not rehearse a production on the host site stage, prior to the Festival.
 This statement does not apply to a host school performing at their own site, on their own stage.

 Program Pages and Image Release Forms

-Program: Teachers must email a one-page program to their festival host.
+Program: Teachers must email a one-page program to the Festival host.
 Should the production contain any themes, language, activities, or subject matters that are not appropriate for all ages, a notice to that effect must appear in the program.
 Be overly cautious here – include a warning for anything that might be construed as offensive.
-Program pages must be emailed to your host by 5:00pm on March 4.
+Please clearly indicate characters and performers on your program page, so adjudicators can make awards decisions.
+Program pages must be emailed to your host no later than February 26 at 5pm.
 Click here to download the program page template.

 At the Festival – Prior to Performance

 Load-In and Load-Out: Your set must arrive during your assigned load-in time, with enough students/parents to load it in.
 If you do not have your set onsite during your load-in time, you will not be permitted to use it for your production.
 Load-in is typically at the beginning of the day and at the mid-day break.
 Load-out will be immediately after your performance or after a block of shows, depending on your site.